SilkRose/Pony/stories/front-page-blues/front-page-blues.md

 Pinkie continued, "Throwing parties takes a lot of creativity.
 Creativity that most ponies never realize is there.
 You gotta make so many decisions it's crazy.
 You need to pick the right decorations, games, food, cake, drinks, colors, location, time, and more.
 Each pony wants something different and unique."

-Rarity said, "But to most ponies it just looks like another old party like all the ones before."
+Rarity said, "But to most ponies it just looks like another old party, just like all the ones before."

 Pinkie nodded.
 "Bingo."